So you need to make a change in your piano teaching business?

 Ok, now we’re going to spill the beans.

-If you’re making this change in your piano teaching business around registration time for the new year or new semester, I recommend sending out this info and your forms about 1-2 weeks after your newsletter.
+If you’re making this change in your piano teaching business around registration time for the new year or new semester, I recommend sending out this info along with your forms about 1–2 weeks after your newsletter.
 That way the parents are primed and ready to find out how this will work and sign on the dotted line.

 Now is not the time for overly formal or academic language, hype or walls of text.